Ab9laziz/agriplus_website/README.md

 - Open the project using a web browser, preferably Google Chrome.

 # Known bugs
-There are no known bugs in this webpage.
+There are no known bugs in this project.

 # Technologies used
 1. HTML